-Method Customer Service - Contact Information CALL 1-866-334-3141 Calls to this number are free.
-7 a.m. - 8 p.m., seven days a week Customer Service also has free language interpreter services available for non-English speakers. ТТҮ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Method Customer Service - Contact Information

+CALL 1-866-334-3141

 Calls to this number are free.

+7 a.m. - 8 p.m., seven days a week (excluding major holidays).

+Customer Service also has free language interpreter services available for non-English speakers.

+ТТҮ 711

+This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

+Calls to this number are free.

-7 a.m. - 8 p.m., seven days a week WRITE Scott and White Health Plan 1206 West Campus Drive Temple, Texas 76502 WEBSITE advantage.swhp.org
+7 a.m. - 8 p.m., seven days a week (excluding major holidays).

+WRITE Scott and White Health Plan

+1206 West Campus Drive

+Temple, Texas 76502

+WEBSITE advantage.swhp.org

-How to contact us when you are asking for a coverage decision about your medical care or your Part D Prescription Drugs
+How to contact us when you are asking for a coverage decision about your medical care

-A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services or your Part D Prescription Drugs.
-For more information on asking for coverage decisions about your medical care or your Part D Prescription Drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
+For more information on asking for coverage decisions about your medical care, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).